 My Card Expired.
 How Do I Get a Renewal?

-When medical marijuana cards in Ohio start to be issued in September 2018, they will be valid from the date of issuance and expire one year later, on the last day of the month the card was issued.
+When medical marijuana cards in Ohio start to be issued in September 2018 (*see update, program has been delayed), they will be valid from the date of issuance and expire one year later, on the last day of the month the card was issued.
 The Board of Pharmacy will send notification to each patient 45 calendar days before the expiration date on the ID card.

 In order to maintain a valid registration, a patient must annually renew before the expiration date stated on the patient’s registry identification card.
 Renewal submissions, fees, and required documentation may be submitted up to thirty calendar days before the registration will expire.
 Failure to renew a patient registration will result in an automatic suspension.